 Take your class on a virtual field trip to a Pennsylvania Beef Farm from the comfort of your own classroom!

 This one-of-a-kind learning experience, developed for middle and high school students, will turn Pennsylvania classrooms into virtual beef farms through the use of Zoom video conferencing technology.

 With the click of a mouse, students will be transported to fields, visit barns and view animals live, guided by a Pennsylvania beef farmer and/or industry experts, as they learn about how food is grown in Pennsylvania and see what beef farmers do each day to care for their animals.
 They'll even be able to chat with the farmers during a live Q&A session.

-If you are interested in learning more information or joining a field trip, contact Kaitlyn Carey,
+If you are interested in learning more information, contact Kaitlyn Carey,

 [email protected] or 814-623-2698.

 The Farmland Film is made available to educators upon request.
 Reach out to Kaitlyn Carey, 814-623-2698 or email@example.com if you are interested in receiving a copy for your classroom.